-Yes, I know it’s not much of a tip, but being lucky and in the right place at the right time is a big part of discovering a great second hand find.
-I’ve lost count of the amount of times we’ve found something great only to discover an evil looking sold sticker on it.
-Luckily it works the other way. too!
+Yes, I know that this isn’t much of a tip, but inevitably a bit of luck and being in the right place at the right time is a big part of discovering second-hand furniture.
+I’ve lost count of the number of times we found something great only to discover an evil-looking sold sticker on it.

-When we bought our sideboard that’s now in the guest bedroom we knew that we had to have it, but couldn’t find the owner of that section of the antique shop.
-We asked around and after a lot more asking and being sent from stall to stall we eventually found him in another shop outside of the main building.
+When we bought our Esavian sideboard that’s now in the guest bedroom we knew that we had to have it, but we couldn’t find the owner of that section of the antique shop.
+After asking around and being sent from stall to stall, we eventually found him in another shop outside of the main building.

-#3 Research & Measurements
+3. Research & Measurements

 The most important thing to remember when looking for second hand furniture is to take your measurements with you!
 You’ll probably only have one chance, especially when comes to something unique and once it’s gone, it’s gone!